TerioO/Image-binarization/README.md

 # Image binarization

-Insert an image an convert it into black-white equivalent, for more details please read the description on the page
+Insert an image and convert it into black-white equivalent, for more details please read the description on the page